crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue in the PostgreSQL wire protocol implementation that could prevent protocol level fetch from working correctly with some clients.
+An example client is `pg-cursor <https://www.npmjs.com/package/pg-cursor>`_.

 - Fixed an issue that a wrong HTTP response was sent, when trying to ``POST`` to an invalid URL, causing the HTTP client to stall.